cometa/server/sinatra/README.md

 Installation
 ------------
-The application relies on the Cometa Ruby library in `lib/cometa-ruby.rb`.
+The application relies on the Cometa Ruby library in `./lib/cometa-ruby.rb` and the ERB templates in `./views`.
 It doesn't use any database or persistent memory.

 Devices must be known to the application and need to subscribe to it before messages can be exchanged.
 The `check_device` method must be implemented to authenticate a device.
 It is currently an empty method.
 Note: this is not a method to authenticate the device with Cometa, but only with this application server.